 There is still a perception in the country’s entertainment business that musicians can still be asked to play for free at their events because ~ E X P O S U R E ~

 “They had agreed to pay us a specific amount and the deal was that they will pay us half before the performance and the rest after the performance,” Zawar says.
-“The remaining half has still not been paid to us in full and it has now been more than two months and we have of course made a number of calls, at times they answer, at times they dont, but we still haven’t received the payment,” he added.
+‘It has now been more than two months and we have of course made a number of calls, at times they answer, at times they dont, but we still haven’t received the payment,” he added [*Please see corrections].
 This comes as a shock to E Sharp considering that I am Karachi is a considerably big set up with significant sponsors behind it.

 “The moral compass needs to improve and people need to realize that musicians are struggling with financial issues and have to invest a lot of to keep making music,” he adds.